JoeKnittel/joeknittel.github.io/_posts/2021-01-28-Setting-Up-R-and-Configuring.md

 library(tidyverse)
 ```

-In the following cell, we’ll read in some .csv data (using the
+In the following cell, using the
-<a href = "https://readr.tidyverse.org/">readr package</a>) I’ve stored
+<a href = "https://readr.tidyverse.org/">readr package</a>, we’ll read in some .csv data I’ve stored
 locally on my site in case it’s deleted from its original source
 (<https://support.spatialkey.com/spatialkey-sample-csv-data/>).